mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, to display the active power injections, the following code can be used:
+For instance, to display the active power injection at the bus, the following code can be used:
 ```@repl ComputationPowersCurrentsLosses
 powers.injection.active
 ```